-Bill Topic: REGULATE TINY HOMES MANUFACTURE SALE & INSTALL

-Summary of

-Fiscal Impact:

-☐ State Transfer

-☐ Statutory Public Entity

-This bill expands the authority of the State Board of Housing in the Department of Local Affairs to set standards for tiny homes.
-It increases state expenditures in FY 2022-23 and state revenue beginning in FY 2023-24.
+Bill Topic: REGULATE TINY HOMES MANUFACTURE SALE & INSTALL Summary of Fiscal Impact: □ State Transfer ☐ Statutory Public Entity This bill expands the authority of the State Board of Housing in the Department of Local Affairs to set standards for tiny homes.
+It increases state expenditures beginning in FY 2022-23 and state revenue beginning in FY 2023-24.
+Appropriation For FY 2022-23, the bill requires an appropriation of \$314,558 to multiple state Summary: agencies.
+Fiscal Note The revised fiscal note reflects the introduced bill, as amended by the House information from DOLA.

-Appropriation Summary:

-For FY 2022-23, the bill requires an appropriation of \$308,885 to multiple state agencies.